lunelson/split-ease/web/_files/NOTES.md

 # Split Ease

+## taglines

-The JavaScript easing curve with a beginning, middle and end.
+The easing curve with a beginning, middle and end
+The easing curve that's actually easy

+## position

 ## why